re-doubt/ton-etl/datalake/README.md

 Public Kafka topics are available for free, but to provide better observability and performance we would like to ask you to contact us for connection credentials linked to your organisation using [the following form](https://docs.google.com/forms/d/e/1FAIpQLSc4OhA1pe6OzyaG_gb8plAG8XlJpOkcAw7vo8fSeDeBBGFmCA/viewform?usp=sf_link).

+Note that the data stream is near real-time with with estimated delay in range 10-30 seconds after the block is processed.
+This delay originates from the multiple reasons:
+* Blocks propagation
+* RocksDB indexing
+* Decoding layer
+* External Kafka broker replication latency

 # Data types